rogov-dvp/medical-imaging-matching/docs/exploration/BatchBuilder.md

 - Each loop builds a new batch in order to process
 - Mant strategies possible that all have various impacts on the training speeds

+## Storing the embeddings
+-  using call back function or should seconding be added in order to build dictionary to keep track of embedding??
+-

 ## Sources
 -  https://medium.com/@crimy/one-shot-learning-siamese-networks-and-triplet-loss-with-keras-2885ed022352
 -  https://towardsdatascience.com/image-similarity-using-triplet-loss-3744c0f67973